 The mother of the Peacock family (Ma Barker meets Deliverance) in The X-Files episode "Home".

 Bernarda Alba from Garcķa Lorca's play La Casa De Bernarda Alba ("The House of Bernarda Alba").
-Even in the 1930, when all the values this woman embodied were still living in the deepest of Spain's countryside, she still managed to come as too oppressive, coldhearted, cruel, and smothering (and not only for her old maid), to the point of killing her youngest daughter, Adela, and then happily claiming "My daughter, she dies a virgin!".
+Even in the 1930, when all the values this woman embodied were still living in the deepest of Spain's countryside, she still managed to come as too oppressive, coldhearted, cruel, and smothering (and not only for her old maid), to the point of killing her youngest daughter, Adela, when she openly defies her and tries to run away... and then happily claiming "My daughter, she dies a virgin!".

 In an earlier adaptation of this period in history, the titular character from G.F.
 Händel's 1709 opera Agrippina is similarly preoccupied with securing the throne for her son Nero.
 Expertly manipulating everyone around her, she manages to maneuver around a number of setbacks - such as her husband, the emperor Claudius, surviving the shipwreck that was supposed to have killed him - at the expense of the only morally upright character in the entire piece.
 In contrast to the other Roman examples listed here, the opera's happy ending allows for Agrippina's scheming to be played for (admittedly pretty nasty) comedy.